victorkurauchi/labswithlaravel/README.md

 Built with Laravel and Preactjs

-Important: I'm having problems trying to connect the API, i think it might be something related to my location. there's a 5 seconds Ddos check.
+Important: I'm having problems trying to connect the API, i think it might be something related to my location. there's a 5 seconds Ddos check when i acess from my browser, and via postman the result is this exact html instead json response.

 So I implemented an Exception that returns a fallback for me in case my http call fails.
-The fallback is the API result when accessed on the browser.
+The fallback is the API result when accessed on the browser, but it's not possible to implement the other methods yet with paginations/filter criteria/etc.

+My alternative: working with some external API, i decided for https://developers.google.com/books/docs/v1/using, because it's a similar concept for this test: Catalog of products (in this case, books)

 ## Requirements: